MicrosoftDocs/power-platform/power-virtual-agents/vnext/error-codes.md

 - "The parameter with name {KeyName} on flow {FlowName} ({FlowId}) evaluated to type {ResolveType}, expected type {ExpectedType}."
 - "The flow {FlowName} ({FlowId}) failed to run with response code {ResponseCode}, error code: {FlowErrorCode}."

-### InvalidDialogInterruption
+### InvalidContent

-Asynchronous responses from flows are not supported and [must be disabled](advanced-flow.md#disable-asynchronous-responses-from-flows).
+[Open the code editor](authoring-create-edit-topics.md#edit-topics-with-the-code-editor) to review issues with the content.

-When this error occurs, you'll see the following message from your bot: "Received async response while the dialog is not waiting for an async response.
-Dialog: {DialogId}, TriggerId: {TriggerId}, ActionId: {ActionId}."
+When this error occurs, you'll see the following message from your bot: "A total of {TotalComponents} component(s) exist in the bot, but none are valid."

 ### InfiniteLoopInBotContent